The application deadline for the Fall 2015 entering class has been extended to April 15, 2015.

 All applicants must submit a personal statement with the application form.
 This is your opportunity to present yourself, your background, your experiences, and your ideas to the Admissions Committee.
 You may want to write about your intellectual interests, your career goals, your achievements, your family background, or your involvement in your community.

 It is up to you to decide what you want to write about and how you want to express your thoughts.
 Keep in mind that the readers of your personal statement will be trying to get a sense of you as a person and as a prospective Temple Law School student.
 We encourage you to be as candid and thoughtful as possible.
+There is no specifc length required for the personal statement, although on average, personal statements are two to three pages in length.

 Applicants will be notified via e-mail when the application and fee have been received and processed.
 This email will also provide log on information for the Admissions Office Online Status Check through which applicants can check which letters of recommendation have been received by the admissions office and check their application and decision status.